mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Data set that stores the mapping one or more words map to one or more synonyms of those words
+Data set that stores the mapping one or more words map to one or more synonyms of those words.

 <table>
     <thead>